cOpEtriNe/Katware/README.md

 * Fakelag
 * Being able to use bots to destroy servers, basicaly bots that can kill anyone in sight (tf2 moment)

+## How to host bots for kat

+Now, hosting bots for this game is just too difficult at the moment.
+Since the KnifeBot.Lua   Script is really broken.
+If anyone wants to help me with this, it would be much appreciated